alvindcaesar/breakdance-global-styles-json-export/README.md

 ## Installation

-1. Download the plugin ZIP file from the [GitHub repository](https://github.com/alvindcaesar/breakdance-global-styles-json-export).
+1. Download the plugin ZIP file [here](https://github.com/alvindcaesar/breakdance-global-styles-json-export/releases/download/1.0.0/breakdance-global-styles-json-export.zip).
 2. Log in to your WordPress admin dashboard.
 3. Navigate to **Plugins > Add New**.
 4. Click on the **Upload Plugin** button, select the ZIP file, and click **Install Now**.